mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 That doesn't look right at all.
 Student 5 correctly disappeared, but students 1, 3, and 4 are still there.
 Worse, their `avg_score` values changed!
-This would probably cause some panic if these numbers were going into an important report and you didn't understand what happened here.
+This would probably cause some panic if these numbers were going into an important report and you didn't understand what happened.

 What we actually want to do is use a `HAVING` filter.
 See the difference below.